 There are questions that you should ask yourself before deciding to buy a home.
 One of the most important things to consider is the length you plan on staying in a home if you were to purchase.
 If the answer is only a few years, it’s likely the better decision is to continue renting.

-BUY VS RENT: The price of the monthly payment will be the start of a comparison to rent.
+BUY VS RENT: Your monthly payment will be the start of a comparison to rent.

 DOWN PAYMENT: A larger down payment will mean smaller monthly payments.

-LENGTH OF STAY: Staying in the home longer will spread costs over a longer period of time.
+LENGTH OF STAY: Staying longer will spread costs over a longer period of time.

 EMPLOYMENT: If unstable, it's best to add to a safety net than invest in a home.